Workers’ Compensation Law in Greensboro, North Carolina

 Permanent disability benefits may be available if you suffer a permanent impairment due to your injury or illness.
 These benefits are typically based on the severity of the impairment and can be paid in a lump sum or as periodic payments.

-If you die due to your injury or illness, your surviving spouse and dependent children may be eligible for death benefits.
+If you have lost a loved one due to a workplace injury or illness, you may be entitled to death benefits.
 These benefits can help cover funeral expenses and lost income.

 Common Workplace Injuries

 There are a variety of workplace injuries that can occur, ranging from minor cuts and bruises to more serious injuries, such as broken bones and concussions.